GYRAG/trainiator/README.md

 Two independent pieces of math drive the game: **where** the train derails (the crash-point distribution, `src/rng.js`) and **how fast** the multiplier climbs to get there (the growth curve, `src/curve.js`).
 They're kept separate on purpose — the crash point is committed up front and never depends on the animation.

-> GitHub renders the equations below with MathJax.

 ### 1 · A uniform draw from the hash